thislight/luabundler/docs/manual.md

 #### External Module Searchers

 By default, LuaBundler only keeps the preload searcher and the bundle searcher.
-If you want the original searchers, set `external_module_searchers` to `true`.
+If you want to keep the original searchers, set `external_module_searchers` to `true`.

 ````lua
 return {